PySimpleGUI/PySimpleGUI/docs/index.md

 treedata.Insert("_A_", '_A1_', 'A1', ['can','be','anything'])
 ```

-Note that you can use the same values for display_text and keys.
+Note that you ***can*** use the same values for display_text and keys.
 The only thing you have to watch for is that you cannot repeat keys.

+When Reading a window the Table Element will return a list of rows that are selected by the user.
+The list will be empty is no rows are selected.

 ## Tab and Tab Group Elements